-9.2.
+10.2.
 If an applicant wishes to request a review of the banding decision, they must make this within 21 days of the decision.
 Any request for a review must be made in writing and clearly set out the reasons why an applicant does not agree with the Council's decision.
 The Council will seek any further information it requires, including advice from medical and other specialist advisors.
 Formal reviews will be conducted by a Team Leader or Manager within the Council's Housing Service, with no previous involvement in the case, who will notify the applicant of the outcome of the review, including the reasons for their decision, within 56 days from the date of the review request.

-9.3.
-Request for a Review of the Suitability of an Offer of Accommodation

-Applicants that are made direct offers, or where only one offer of accommodation is made, can request a review of the suitability of that accommodation.
+10.3.
+Request for a Review of the Suitability of an Offer of Accommodation Applicants that are made direct offers, or where only one offer of accommodation is made, can request a review of the suitability of that accommodation.
 A request for a review can be indicated at the time of viewing the property, but in any event, submitted to the Council no later than 2 days of the property being viewed, failing which, the offer of accommodation may be withdrawn.

-Any request for a review must be made in writing and clearly set out the reasons why an applicant disagrees with the Council's decision on the suitability of the accommodation.
-Review requests should be supported by evidence, which may include a letter from a doctor or a consultant about a health condition which makes the home the applicant has been offered unsuitable.
+Any request for a review must be made in writing and clearly set out the reasons why an applicant disagrees with the Council's decision on the suitability of the accommodation, including any health conditions which may affect the suitability of the accommodation.

+- 10.4.
 Formal reviews will be conducted by a team leader or manager within the Council's Housing Service, with no previous involvement in the case, who will notify the applicant of the outcome of the review, including the reasons for their decision.
-During this process, the Council may seek any further information it requires, including advice from medical and other specialist advisors, if necessary.
+During this process, the Council may seek any further information it requires, including advice from medical and other specialist advisors, if necessary. - 10.5.
 If, based on the evidence submitted by the applicant, the Council concludes that the applicants' reasons for refusal of the offer of suitable accommodation are not valid, the applicant will be given one further opportunity to reconsider the offer.
-If the offer is still not accepted, the offer of accommodation will be withdrawn and the application may be suspended and a banding review undertaken.
+If the offer is still not accepted, the offer of accommodation will be withdrawn and the application may be suspended and a banding review undertaken. - 10.6.
 For homeless applicants, the Council will discharge its homeless duty under s.189B, s.193 (2) or s.195 (2) of the Housing Act (as amended) and the applicant will need to secure their own accommodation.

-10. EQUAL OPPORTUNITIES AND MONITORING
+11. EQUAL OPPORTUNITIES AND MONITORING